Artemisia vulgaris aka Mugwort

 Mugwort, Common Wormwood, Felonherb

-How to care for Mugwort
+How difficult is it to take care of Mugwort

 Caring for Mugwort is a breeze, as it is highly adaptable and forgiving to minor neglect.